cern-eos/eos/doc/releases/beryl-release.rst

 Bug Fix
 +++++++

-- FUSE: remove falsely commited debug return statement disabling stale cache file detection from previous fix
+- FUSE: remove falsely committed debug return statement disabling stale cache file detection from previous fix
 - FST: extending '.eosscan' functionality to cleanup ghost entries which are neither on disk or memory but can normally only be removed by wiping the local database and rebuild from scratch

 ``V0.3.232 Aquamarine``